veysiertekin/jbarcode/README.md

 No matter focussed on a text field or not!
 It will detect barcode input from speed of the key inputs.
 If it decides that is a barcode reader input it will not paste on the text field even if it focussed!

-Barcode scanners basically are keyboard inputs, but they type faster than a humans!
+Barcode scanners basically are keyboard inputs, but they type faster than humans!

 ## How it distinguish keyboard input from humans?